Statkraft acquires 320MW of Irish solar projects

 The company also reiterated its commitment to a capital spend of €1.5billion in the Irish renewable energy generation sector.

 “Each MW of these developments will be necessary if we are going to be successful in tackling climate change.
-Work carried out to date has ensured that the Irish electricity grid system is operating successfully with renewable energy levels of up to 65% at any given time which proves that we are not that very far away from having a Grid system which can be run almost exclusively on renewable energy," he added.
+Work carried out to date has ensured that the Irish electricity grid system is operating successfully with renewable energy levels of up to 65 per cent at any given time which proves that we are not that very far away from having a Grid system which can be run almost exclusively on renewable energy," he added.

 Statkraft’s ambition is to become a major wind and solar developer globally, aiming at 2,000 MW of solar and 6,000 MW of wind power capacity by 2025.